Pinafore/qb/README.md

 Answer mapping is divided into two stages: (1) An automatic rule-based answer matcher linking answers to pages.
 (2) Manually annotated matches.

-Manually annotated matches may be direct one-to-one matches between question IDs and answers found in `data/internal/page_assignment/direct`.
-They may also be "ambiguous mappings," which link answers to pages conditionally based off if key phrases are in the question.
-These maps are found in `data/internal/page_assignment/ambiguous`
+Manually annotated matches may be direct one-to-one matches between question IDs and answers.
+These manually created mappings are found in `data/internal/page_assignment/direct`.
+They may also be "unambiguous" links made by an annotator between an answer line and wikipedia page, `data/internal/page_assignment/unambiguous`.
+Lastly, they may also be "ambiguous mappings," which link answers to pages conditionally based off if key phrases are in the question.
+These maps are found in `data/internal/page_assignment/ambiguous`.
+Questions that can not be mapped are placed in `unmappable.yaml`.
+These manual annotations aim to ensure that questions in the test fold unmapped after the first stage of matching are all either mapped or confirmed as unmappable.

+Stage 1: Creates `automatic_report.json`, `unbound_answers.json`, and `answer_map.json`.
+Uses defined mapping rules, and in the later created `match_report.json`, represent the 'automatic' answers

+Stage 2: Uses the aforementioned manually annotated files to match between answer and wikipedia pages.
+In conflict cases, these annoted matches are preferred over stage 1's automatic matches.
+After this stage is done, `match_report.json` is created, indicating the questions that remain unmatched or have been annotated as unmappable.

 ### Answer Mapping Files: